inkstitch/inkstitch/README.md

 ### Running Stitch

 Running stitch can be created by setting a dashed stroke on a path.
-Any kind of dashes will do the job, and the stroke width is irrelevant.   inkscape-embroidery will create stitches along the path using the stroke width you specify.
+Any kind of dashes will do the job, and the stroke width is irrelevant.   ink/stitch will create stitches along the path using the stroke width you specify.

 In order to avoid rounding corners, ash extra stitch will be added at the point of any sharp corners.